junesirius/junesirius.github.io/_posts/Supernatural/2026-01-12-SPN-S11-destiel-in-script.md

 > Crowley: (at wit's end) Just <u>do</u> it!
 Now!
 Before it's too late!
 >
 > Lucifer (O.C.): Oh, it already is.
+>
+> Crowley spins, as:
+>
+> New angle-- <u>The actual Lucifer</u> stands in the open doorway, calmly regarding Crowley.
+He comes closer, as:
+>
+> Lucifer: Really Crowley?
+You mean to cage me up again?
+I'm not going anywhere.
+And neither are you.

 Cas really just doesn't listen to anyone but Dean's opinion.
 If it's Dean telling him to do something, he's immediately like "maybe I should".
 Seven years and he's still the S4 Cas sitting in that bench telling Dean his order is to listen to Dean's order, and he'd still be that way for the entire twelve years until the end.